What is a prepaid debit card?

 Is a prepaid debit card FDIC insured?

 No, a prepaid debit card is not a bank account and so is not protected by FDIC insurance.
 That means that the balances are not protected by that insurance.
-But, that does not mean that prepaid debit cards have no protection.
-Most prepaid debit card issuers provide fraud protection so long as the card has been registered.
+But, that does not mean they have no protection.
+Most issuers provide fraud protection so long as the card has been registered.

 Why would I use a prepaid debit card?